Table of Contents

 Laser cutting, as a commercial method for cutting metals, was first introduced in the 1960s.
 Though, at that time, the applications were limited due to technological limitations, laser cutting has come a long way since its advent.
 At one time, laser cutting aluminum was very difficult due to aluminum’s ability to quickly dissipate heat, which made the cutting process less efficient, and aluminum’s reflectivity, which made using lasers less viable.

-However, laser cutting technology has made significant strides over the years, and new fiber lasers are able to focus light beams over much smaller spaces than their CO2 laser counterparts are able to, making them ideal for use with highly reflective materials such as aluminum, and lasers have grown more powerful over the years, allowing them to overcome power limitations and cut through increasingly thick pieces of metal.
+However, laser cutting technology has made significant strides over the years, and new fiber lasers can focus light beams over much smaller spaces than their CO2 laser counterparts can.
+This makes them ideal for use with highly reflective materials such as aluminum.
+Lasers have grown more powerful over the years, allowing them to overcome power limitations and cut through increasingly thick pieces of metal.
 Laser cutting aluminum can now be a highly cost-effective–and quick–practice that results in little waste, fast turnaround time, and clean cuts.

 The Bottom Line of Aluminum Machining Trends